Every little girl has at least four main dreams:

 ... just a few notes to share with you that ministered to me.
 I hope you find something in these words that minister to you.

-***A note which might be helpful if you are thinking of doing the study.
+***A note which I left out prior but might be helpful if you have done the study.
 I did find that Beth Moore (and other women in our group agreed) trivialized infertility in the sense that she felt that it could be "replaced" by a role of a spiritual mom.
 I decided not to focus on this in my outline here on the blog and instead just focus from what I did take.
 That being said, there was quite a bit that I had to leave behind that just wasn't accurate.